+· · · · · · · · · · · · · · · · · · · 1 1

 The EUTM

 can be

 accepted for

 wine

 complying

 with the

 specifications

 of the PDO,

 and for

 beverages

 e.g. wine and beverages based on or

 based on or containing wine containing

 complying with the wine

 specifications of the PDO complying

 MOSLAVINA Alcoholic beverages 'Moslavina'; spirits, rum with the

-(PDO-HR-A1653) (except beers ) (examples). specifications
+(PDO-HR-A1653) (except beers) (examples). specifications

-( () e.g. alcoholic beverages of the PDO.
+(FDO-III(-A1033) (except beers) e.g. alcoholic beverages of the PDO.

-other than wines and Alternatively,
+e.g. alcoholic beverages other than wines and Alternatively,

-beverages based or
+alcoholic

-containing wine. beverages
+containing wine. beverages other than

-other than

-wines, and
+ŕ

 wine-based

 beverages

 are

-acceptable to

-the extent
+acceptable to the extent

 that they are

 not

 deceptive.

-deceptive.

 RIOJA (PDO-ES-A01 17) Wine, spirits - ing with the of the PDO The EUTM can be accepted for wine complying with the specifications of the PDO.
 The EUTM can, in principle, be accepted under Article 7(1)(j) EUTMR for spirits as they are not considered comparable to wine.
 POMME DU LIMOUSIN (FR/PDO/ 0005/0442) Preserved, fro cooked fruits zen, dried and cooked apple zen, dried and es complying fications of the du Limousin'. cooked fruits, which can fruits, which can specifications exclusively con Note also that should be apples, but processed EUTM can, in accepted und (j) EUTMR for de of other annot meet the of a PDO that vers apples . t the limitation not only for also for apples .
-The n principle, be er Article 7(1) to ther specific to the extent
+The n principle, be er Article 7(1) to the extent

-BRANDY DE JEREZ Spirits; brandy; whisky Brandy complying with the specifications of the PGI 'Brandy de Jerez'.
-SCOTCH WHISKY Whisky; alcoholic beverages considered comparable.
-The EUTM can be accepted for whisky complying with the specifications of the GI.
-Contrary to the situation for Gls for wines, the limitation cannot be extended to alcoholic beverages other than whisky as it may include alcoholic beverages comparable to whisky .
-It is up to the applicant to specifically list the non- deceptive and non- comparable spirit drinks.
+Brandy complying with the Whisky is a category of spirit

+specifications of the PGI , , , ,

+'Brandy de Jerez'. comparable to the spirit

+drink category brandy.

+At the same time, whisky

+cannot meet the

+specifications set for brandy .

+As a result, the category of

+BRANDY DE Spirits; brandy; whisky spirits must be narrowed

+JEREZ down to the product

+protected by the PGI 'Brandy de Jerez', namely to

+brandy.
+The EUTM

+application must be refused

+for whisky , as being

+comparable to brandy , and

+for the general category of

+spirits , as all spirits are

+considered comparable.

+SCOTCH Whisky; alcoholic beverages The EUTM can be accepted

+WHISKY specifications of the PGI

+'Scotch whisky'. the specifications of the GI.

+Contrary to the situation for

+GIs for wines, the limitation cannot be extended to

+alcoholic beverages other

+than whisky as it may

+include alcoholic beverages

+comparable to whisky .
+It is

+up to the applicant to

+specifically list the non- deceptive and non-

+comparable spirit drinks.